|About this course:|

 As web technologies have entered the mainstream of IT development a wide range of applications in sectors such as marketing, selling, purchasing, banking and publishing have been deployed, positioning the Web in the relationship between providers and users.

-The course is made up of four blocks and a project.
+The module is made up of four blocks and a project.

 Block 1 Foundations of web technology: this block covers the basic technologies on which the Web is founded.
 Aspects covered include: historic development of the Web; 'architecture' and basic client server architecture; protocols such as HTTP; content markup (HTML, XHTML, CSS, XML) and issues of accessibility and usability; standards and standardisation organisations (W3C, Internet working group); and security (firewalls, HTTPS, certificates).

-This block of the course covers all of the basic foundations on which the remainder of the course builds.
+This block of the module covers all of the basic foundations on which the remainder of the module builds.
 You may already be familiar with some of these areas, especially if you have studied My digital life (TU100), but this block ensures that all students can gain comparable insight.

 Block 2 Web architectures: this block develops 'architecture' by exploring different approaches and their properties as well as considering components (databases, registries etc.) which are used in different approaches and examining the nature of different server and client side languages.
 In addition, in this block you’ll consider other aspects related to architecture such as scalability and reliability.